andir/npins/README.md

 Options:
   -d, --directory <FOLDER>  Base folder for sources.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins]
       --name <NAME>         Add the pin with a custom name.
-If a pin with that name already exists, it willl be overwritten -n, --dry-run             Don't actually apply the changes -h, --help                Print help
+If a pin with that name already exists, it will be overwritten -n, --dry-run             Don't actually apply the changes -h, --help                Print help
 ```